How and when do I take Pre-Exposure Prophylaxis (PrEP)?

 Can PrEP prevent other STIs?

 PrEP prevents HIV but will not protect you from other sexually transmitted infections (STIs) like chlamydia, gonorrhoea, syphilis or genital herpes, so you should use other methods of protection such as condoms.
-You can also get vaccinated against HPV and hepatitis B and A.
+You should also get vaccinated against HPV and hepatitis B and A at your local sexual health clinic.

 You may want to test for other STIs regularly as some STIs don’t have any symptoms.